 Accordingly, Maryland courts have outlined factors to consider as evidence that an object or tool is used for drug distribution or consumption.
 These factors include any expert testimony the government produces, whether any drugs are found in close proximity of the object, if residue from a drug is found in or on the object, advertising or written material evidencing drug use, and prior drug offenses the possessor may have.

 On the other hand, Maryland has also decriminalized marijuana paraphernalia that evidences personal use.
 This includes things like bongs, grinders, rolling papers and other items associated with personal marijuana use.

 Hiring a Maryland Drug Attorney

 If charged with a drug offense in Maryland, whether misdemeanor or felony, its always important to consult with a qualified and experienced drug attorney.
 When looking for an attorney, you should seek out someone with experience practicing in the courthouse where you are charged.
 Moreover, its important to find someone who will aggressively represent you against the government and not just hold your hand while you plead guilty.

-Attorney Morgan Leigh is a fearless and aggressive advocate with years of experience defending drug charges in Maryland.
+Attorney Paolo Gnocchi is a fearless and aggressive advocate with years of experience defending drug charges in Maryland.
 She regularly practices in Montgomery, Prince George’s, and surrounding counties in both General District and Circuit Courts.
 She will give you advice that serves your best interest and ensure your constitutional rights are protected.